Mathematics in religions and beliefs

 Mathematics and the beauty of the world

-The theorems that changed our perception
+Theorems that have changed our perception

 Modern mathematics and spirituality

-In the context of contemporary research, the topic of mathematics and spirituality is being re-examined in light of new discoveries.
+In the context of contemporary research, the topic of mathematics and spirituality is being reexamined in light of new discoveries.
 Some researchers, like physicist Antoine Bret, explore the intersections between mathematical concepts and current spiritual perceptions.
 They seek to understand how formulas and models can illuminate fundamental questions about our existence, in a manner similar to ancient religious traditions.

 Conclusions on mathematics and beliefs

-Religion/Belief | Role of Mathematics |
+Religion/Belief Role of Mathematics

-Christianity | Use of mathematical logic to establish ontological proofs of God’s existence. |
+Christianity Use of mathematical logic to establish ontological proofs of the existence of God.

-Islam | Flourishing of classical mathematics, promoting a rigorous scientific and philosophical approach. |
+Islam Thriving of classical mathematics, promoting a rigorous scientific and philosophical approach.

-Hinduism | Integration of mathematics into astronomical calculations and sacred rituals. |
+Hinduism Integration of mathematics into astronomical calculations and sacred rituals.

-Judaism | Mathematics are used to interpret ancient texts, involving precise analysis of numbers. |
+Judaism Mathematics are used to interpret ancient texts, involving a precise analysis of numbers.

-Traditional religions | Numerical concepts often linked to spiritual symbols, associating numbers with luck or destiny. |
+Traditional religions Numerical concepts often linked to spiritual symbols, associating numbers with luck or destiny.

-Atheism | Mathematics is based on rational evidence, questioning the foundations of belief. |
+Atheism Mathematics is based on rational proofs, questioning the foundations of belief.

 The structure of religious beliefs and mathematics